Khan/style-guides/style/react.md

    * `React.PropTypes.instanceOf`
    * `React.PropTypes.shape`

-An exception is if you are simply passing the data to a child component.
+As an exception, if passing data through to a child component, and you can't use `<child-class>.propTypes.<prop-name>` for some reason, you can use `React.PropType.any`.

 #### *Never* store state in the DOM.